python/devguide/garbage_collector.rst

-In this example, ``container`` holds a reference to itself, so even when we remove our reference to it (the variable "container") the reference count never falls to 0 because it still has its own internal reference and therefore it will never be cleaned just by simple reference counting.
+In this example, ``container`` holds a reference to itself, so even when we remove our reference to it (the variable "container") the reference count never falls to 0 because it still has its own internal reference.
+Therefore it would never be cleaned just by simple reference counting.
 For this reason some additional machinery is needed to clean these reference cycles between objects once they become unreachable.
 This is the cyclic garbage collector, usually called just Garbage